w3c/w3c-website/README.md

 # W3C website feedback and bug reports

-This GitHub repo is used to manage feedback and bug reports for the W3C website redesign project.
+This GitHub repo is used to manage feedback and bug reports for the W3C website.

 We welcome feedback from the community.
 You can submit feedback or issues via GitHub or email.

 Submitted issues are triaged and then actioned by the W3C team.